b-dhillon/MolecularSearch/README.md

 https://user-images.githubusercontent.com/88413313/189430849-31206bf8-47a5-4732-bf3f-416b3e942300.mp4

-The search input is quite robust.
-The user can input either a systematic chemical name such as dihydrogen monoxide, or use the common name, water.
-The API responds well to common household molecular names too, like sugar, vanilla, vinegar, etc...
+The search input is robust.
+The user can input either a systematic chemical name such as 2-bromobutane or Dihydrogen Monoxide, or use common names such as water, sugar, vanilla, vinegar, etc...

 https://user-images.githubusercontent.com/88413313/189447139-cc43794c-7eda-4e6b-b3aa-6a4bc2cd5e1e.mp4